EJOweb/ejo-core/README.md

-# EJO Core for Wordpress
+# EJO Base for Wordpress
 Extra functionalities and utilities for theme development.

 ## Included additions